vivi168/SNES_utils/README.md

 # TODO

-* I should make a Gem, combining Png2Snes and Csv2Snes
+* I should make a Gem, combining Png2Snes and Tmx2Snes
-* Convert Tiled .tmx files into usable SNES tilemap files directly (instead of manually extracting the csv from the TMX)
+* Support 32x64, 64x32 and 64x64 tilemaps
-* Support tilemap larger than 32x32 tiles
+* Add a way to set the flip bits per tile (an additional CSV file?)